 Rub your fingertips into your beard hairs, massaging deeply.

 The balm provides more nourishment and also a protective barrier to keep the oil in longer so it can do its job effectively.
 Here's more info on how to apply beard balm.

-And that, my friend, is all you really need to know about applying beard oil.
+And that, my friend, is all you need to know about applying beard oil.
 Couldn’t be simpler!
 If you still have questions, feel free to drop us a message and we’ll gladly give you more bro-tips.

 Beard well, my friends!